What’s New in v3

 In v3, the front controller interface is split into IFrontController and IFrontControllerDiscoverer, where the former implies the latter.
 The split apart discoverer is mostly an artifact of trying to continue to support source-based discovery, at least for v2 test projects (though the developer must talk directly to Xunit2 to achieve this now).

 The newly updated XunitFrontController in v3 has a static factory method, Create, which only requires one piece of information: XunitProjectAssembly.
 This consolidates the various pieces of information that were necessary in the old model into a central location that’s easier to understand and pass along.
-You may also pass along an implementation of ISourceInformationProvider if you have one, to supplement discovered test cases with source information (the xunit.runner.visualstudio project does this by utilizing information available to it by virtue of running inside Visual Studio).
+You may also pass along an implementation of ISourceInformationProvider if you have one, to supplement discovered test cases with source information, a diagnostic message sink for reporting diagnostic messages to, and an implementation of ITestProcessLauncher which will be used to control how v3 test projects are launched (by default, they are launched as separate processes on the same machine).

 The APIs here look slightly different now, and they’ve been designed to optimize the round-trip requirements across the Application Domain or process boundary.
 The new methods are Find, FindAndRun, and Run.